Sid Jenkins: Series 2

-In the second series, Sid's relationship with Cassie deteriorates and he begins to distance himself from Tony, who has awakened from his coma and is slowly recovering from the brain damage inflicted by his accident.
+In the second series, Sid begins to distance himself from Tony, who has awakened from his coma and is slowly recovering from the brain damage inflicted by his accident.
 In "Tony and Maxxie", Sid refuses to visit Tony, who becomes frustrated by the lack of contact from his former best friend.
-In the "Lost Weeks", web episodes, it is revealed that Sid was the one who attended to Tony in hospital following the accident, reading entire novels out loud to a comatose Tony and even recording messages to help "wake" him up.
+In the "Lost Weeks", web episodes, it is revealed that Sid frequently attended to Tony in hospital following the accident, recording messages to help "wake" him up.
+Sid is now in a long-distance relationship with Cassie, and it is revealed with a picture of Cassie on Sid's wall that that he lost his virginity to her before she moved to Scotland, but there is a lack of contact between them, which Sid resents.

-Sid also struggles with not being able to see Cassie.
-Sid reveals that he lost his virginity to Cassie before she moved to Scotland, but there is a lack of contact between them, which Sid resents.
+In "Sid", he misinterprets Cassie's closeness with her gay Scottish friend and later angrily accuses her of cheating on him, destroying the laptop he used to communicate with her.
+His grandfather is coming to visit, and Mark he persduades Liz to come around and pretend they are still together.
+Alex arrives, along with Sandy and his two sons, and it is made clear that Alex favours Sandy, allowing him to take over his business as a result of Alex's undisclosed illness and frequently belittling Mark.
+Sid believes this reflects on Mark being a disappointment to him, but Mark denies that he feels this way.
+Liz's German boyfriend Manfred shows up uninvited and bloody, wanting to see Liz and fights with Mark and Sandy.
+Liz takes Manfred to hospital, and Alex taunts Mark for losing Liz, to which Mark finally stands up for himself and kicks everyone out of the house except for Sid.

-In "Sid", he misinterprets Cassie's closeness with her gay Scottish friend and angrily accuses her of cheating on him, later destroying the laptop he used to communicate with her.
-In the same episode, a family visit proves too much for Mark to take and he dies, his body discovered by Sid the next morning.
-Still in shock, Sid goes to school as usual, but finally breaks down in front of Tony while at a concert.
-The two end up going back to Sid's house together to deal with the situation, which seems to patch up their damaged friendship.
+Mark is shown to be in a relaxed state.
+However, he unexpectedly dies the next morning, with Sid discovering his lifeless body the next morning.
+Still in shock, Sid goes to school as usual, and agrees to go for a drink with Tony.
+At the gig they attend, Abigail tries to seduce Tony and convince him that she is his girlfriend, but Sid breaks them up because of Tony's love for Michelle.
+When the headline act Crystal Castles start performing, Sid finally breaks down as the two embrace.
+They go back to Sid's house together to deal with the situation, which seems to patch up their damaged friendship.
 At the end of the episode, Sid is seen on a train, presumably headed to Scotland to see Cassie.
 At the same time, Cassie is seen taking a train in the opposite direction, presumably to visit Sid in Bristol.